 Final course grades are available via the student portal where students may view their entire transcript (unofficial).
 Due to privacy concerns, grade reports are not mailed or emailed to students.

-The grade of “I” or incomplete is given at the discretion of the professor.
-A grade of “I” is normally given when the student has substantially completed the requirements for a course but has been prevented by extraordinary circumstances from completing the remainder of the course requirements.
+The grade of I (incomplete) is given at the discretion of the professor.
+An incomplete grade is normally given when the student has substantially completed the requirements for a course but has been prevented by extraordinary circumstances from completing the remainder of the course requirements.
 Students who wish to request an incomplete should do so prior to the end of the semester or term by making their request to the instructor.
-If the instructor grants the request, he/she will submit a grade of “I.” The instructor must submit a grade to replace the “I” in any course by February 1 for the fall semester, July 1 for the spring semester, and October 1 for the summer term, otherwise grades will be changed to “F.” Grades to replace incompletes for DMin intensive courses must be submitted no later than July 1 for the spring intensives and January 1 for the summer intensives.
+If the instructor grants the request, he/she will submit an incomplete grade.
+The instructor must remove the incomplete in any course by February 1 for the fall semester, July 1 for the spring semester, and October 1 for the summer term, otherwise grades will be automatically changed to F. DMin incompletes from summer intensives need to be removed by February 1.
 Students must determine in advance from the instructor when work must be submitted prior to these deadlines.
 Only the Dean (in consultation with the instructor) may grant extensions of incompletes beyond the established completion date.
-Otherwise, these grades automatically become “F.”
+Otherwise, these grades automatically become F.

 Students may not carry more than two incomplete grades beyond the deadlines found in the Academic Calendar.
 Students having more than two incomplete grades will not be permitted to register for the following semester or term.